Standard Market Insurance vs Captive Insurance Programs

 A captive insurance company provides coverage to its owners.
 In other words, the insurance company is owned and controlled by its insured.
 When you invest in a captive insurance company, you see all the components of the premium and play a part in the pricing and delivery of the premium.

 Among captive insurance companies are group captives.
-These are an insurance facility for unrelated participants who join together to share risk.
+These are insurance facilities for unrelated participants who join together to share risk.
 You are able to control what you add and subtract to suit your specific situation.

 In a traditional insurance program, the insurance carriers take on all risks and retain all profits.
 With captive insurance, the captive participants share in the risk for a potential reward of lower costs, underwriting profits, and investment incomes.